 Let us start at the start.

-My son, Seth, is nearly three.
-My daughter, Aoife is six.
+Seth, is nearly three, Aoife is six.
 She goes to school every day, as is required.

 Last Wednesday, on the way to school, Seth decided he’d have a lay down.

 This isn’t something new, he likes a little lay for a moment and then we carry on.

 Except on Wednesday he was up for a big lay.
 A lay and a play with his train.